PSJoshi/raspberry-pi-hardening/hardening.md

 ```
 $ ls ~/.ssh
 ```
-You should see the files id_rsa and id_rsa.pub
+You should see the files id_rsa and id_rsa.pub.
 * Copy public key(id_rsa.pub) to Raspberry Pi.
 ```
 $ ssh-copy-id <user>@<ip-address>